llm-bible/llm-bible.github.io/_publications/yan2024multiple.markdown

 bibkey: yan2024multiple
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.14963"}
-tags: ['Agentic', 'Efficiency and Optimization', 'RAG', 'Reinforcement Learning']
+tags: ['RAG', 'Agentic', 'Efficiency and Optimization', 'Reinforcement Learning']
 ---
 While Large language models (LLMs) have the capability to iteratively reflect on their own outputs, recent studies have observed their struggles with